adaltas/node-each/doc/index.md

 -   `repeat()`
     Repeat operation multiple times once all elements have been called, see `times`.
 -   `sync()`
-    Run callbacks in synchronous mode, no next callback are provided, may throw or return an error.
+    Run callbacks in synchronous mode, no next callback are provided, may throw an error.
 -   `files([base], glob)`
     Emit file paths based on a directory or globbing expression.